tgrant7/arthropod-survival-estimation/README.md

 Code for Grant et al. 2018 A Bayesian state-space model for estimating larval survival probabilities in arthropods from field counts with application to monarch butterflies (Danaus plexippus)

-MonarchModel.bug is the model specification for JAGS
+MonarchModel.bug - model specification for JAGS

 SimulateandAnalyzeMonarchCounts.R - R code for simulation and analysis of monarch butterfly field counts.
 Begin here for a new simulation or analysis.